mlcommons/algorithmic-efficiency/RULES.md

 #### Self-Tuning ruleset

 Submissions are not allowed to have user-defined hyperparameters.
-This ruleset allows both submissions that use the same hyperparameters for all workloads, including the holdout ones (e.g. Adam with default parameters), as well as submissions that perform inner-loop tuning during their training run (e.g. SGD with line-searches).
+This ruleset allows both submissions that use the same hyperparameters for all workloads, including the held-out ones (e.g. Adam with default parameters), as well as submissions that perform inner-loop tuning during their training run (e.g. SGD with line-searches).

 - Submissions will run on one instance of the competition hardware (likely a single machine).
 - As always, submissions are allowed to perform inner-loop tuning (e.g. for their learning rate) but the tuning efforts will be part of their score.
-- A submission will run *S* times and its score will be the median time to reach the target evaluation metric value on the held out data.
+- A submission will run *S* times and its score will be the median time to reach the target evaluation metric value on the held-out data.

 ### Workloads

-For the purposes of the training algorithm track, we consider the combination of `dataset`, `model`, and `loss_fn` a workload.
+For the purposes of the training algorithm track, we consider the combination of a `dataset`, `model`, and `loss_fn` a workload.
 E.g., ResNet50 on ImageNet using cross-entropy loss would constitute a workload.
 The evaluation metric, in this example misclassification error, is directly implied by the dataset/task.
-In addition to the public workload set, submissions must also perform well on a set of hidden holdout workloads.
-These holdout workloads will be specified after the submission deadline, but their generating process is publicly available with the call for submission (see Section "Holdout workloads").
+In addition to the public workload set, submissions must also perform well on a set of held-out workloads.
+These held-out workloads will be specified after the submission deadline, but their generating process is publicly available with the call for submission (see [Held-out workloads](#held-out-workloads) Section).

-The submissions will be scored according to their performance on all workloads, including the public as well as the holdout workloads.
+The submissions will be scored according to their performance on all workloads, including the public as well as the held-out workloads.

 #### Public workloads

 The public workloads will contain tasks such as image classification, object detection, machine translation, language modeling, speech recognition, or other typical machine learning tasks.
 There will be roughly 5 datasets with one or two models each.
 The full list of workloads as well as the exact specification of each workload will be made public with the call for submissions.
 The entire set of public workloads should have a combined runtime of roughly one week on the competition hardware.
-Furthermore, a less-computationally-expensive subset of the public workloads might be identified as "qualification workloads."
+Furthermore, a less computationally expensive subset of the public workloads might be identified as "qualification workloads."
 Submissions that achieve good performance on this set would potentially qualify for computational resources during scoring, provided by sponsors of the benchmark.

 The current list of workloads under consideration to be part of the public workloads can be found in the [workload brainstorming sheet](https://docs.google.com/spreadsheets/d/1bzVRuxTxaAaP4V9VHCovCytw5Rtk5vHZkxKL-Gvz3v4).

 #### Held-out workloads

-The holdout workloads function similarly to a holdout test set discouraging submissions that overfit to the public and known workloads.
-Each holdout workload will introduce minor modifications to the data pre-processing and/or model of a public workload.
+The held-out workloads function similarly to a holdout test set discouraging submissions that overfit to the public and known workloads.
+Each held-out workload will introduce minor modifications to the data pre-processing and/or model of a public workload.
 These workloads will be created by a third party after the submission deadline.
 The instructions for creating them will be defined by this working group and made public with the call for submission, to allow the members of this working group to submit as well as ensuring that they do not possess any additional information compared to other submitters.

 For each workload in the public workloads, a distribution of possible modifications will be defined.
-After the submission deadline, a third party will draw a sample from this distribution to generate a holdout workload.
+After the submission deadline, a third party will draw a sample from this distribution to generate a held-out workload.
 Changes could, for example, include changing the number of layers or units (drawn from an interval), swapping the activation function (drawn from a set of applicable functions), or using different data augmentations (drawn from a list of possible pre-processing steps).
 The sample space should be wide enough to discourage submitters from simply trying them all out, but at the same time should be restricted enough to produce realistic workloads with acceptable achievable performances.
-If a holdout workload exhibits a significant performance decrease compared to its closest public workload, it might be rejected and instead re-sampled.
+If a held-out workload exhibits a significant performance decrease compared to its closest public workload, it might be rejected and instead re-sampled.

-The target performance on each holdout workload will be defined by using the performance of the baselines algorithms, analogously to the public workloads.
+The target performance on each held-out workload will be defined by using the performance of the baselines algorithms, analogously to the public workloads.

 ### Scoring

 Submissions will be scored based on their required training time to reach the target performance of each workload.
 This includes compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
-The overall ranking is then determined by summarizing the performances across all workloads, both public and holdout, using [performance profiles](http://www.argmin.net/2018/03/26/performance-profiles/), as explained below.
+The overall ranking is then determined by summarizing the performances across all workloads, both public and held-out, using [performance profiles](http://www.argmin.net/2018/03/26/performance-profiles/), as explained below.

 #### Competition hardware